-I am a freelance American documentary photographer and photojournalist based in Nairobi, Kenya.
-In 2008, I received my B.A. in Cultural Anthropology and Conflict Resolution from Colorado College, and I graduated from the International Center of Photography’s photojournalism and documentary photography program in 2010.
-Upon the completion of my degree, I moved to Khartoum, Sudan and have been photographing mainly in Africa ever since.
+Originally from upstate New York, Adriane received her B.A. in cultural anthropology and conflict resolution from Colorado College, and graduated from the International Center of Photography’s photojournalism and documentary photography program in 2010.
+Upon the completion of her degree, she moved to Sudan and has been photographing mainly in Africa ever since.

 Women in north Myanmar have few opportunities outside of serving in the Kachin Independence Army (KIA)—they join the army at age 16, by choice or by force.